NiryoRobotics/ned_ros/sphinx_doc/source/overview.rst

 Ned is a robot based on Raspberry, Arduino & ROS.
 It uses ROS to make the interface between Hardware and high-level bindings.

-On the following figure, you will see an global overview of the Niryo Robot Software in order to understand where are placed each part of the software.
+On the following figure, you will see an global overview of the Niryo robot software in order to understand where are placed each part of the software.